-The late Richard Cook, one of the wealthiest men ever to have lived in the Valley, declared in a 1999 Rio Arriba County Commission meeting that Northern New Mexicans would not be able to make a living from the land in the future.
-He was trying to convince listeners that he should be allowed to subdivide and develop irrigable land
+The late Richard Cook, one of the wealthiest men ever to have lived in the Valley, declared in a 1999 Rio Arriba County Commission meeting, in an effort to convince listeners that he should be allowed to subdivide and develop irrigable land, that Northern New Mexicans would not be able to make a living from the land in the future.

-Two decades later, among the weeds, the broken bottles and the old cars scattered about the Encinias family land, Matthew Encinias sowed what he calls his “experiments.”
+Two decades later, among the weeds and the broken bottles and the old cars scattered about the Encinias family land, Matthew Encinias sowed what he calls his “experiments.”

 He is trying to grow strawberries and sunflowers on one small patch and pumpkin and squash on another.
 He planted potatoes and garlic, harvested 50 pounds of plums from his father’s trees, and dropped lettuce seeds into a hole in the ground, which he covered with Plexiglas for warmth.
-He built a small greenhouse with wood from an old picnic table and started a worm composting system in a little box.
+He built a small greenhouse with wood from an old picnic table and filled a box with worms and soil to start a composting system.

 Aside from plums and apricots, there was little to harvest.
 Ants attacked the lettuce seeds, and the family dogs dug up the hole.